sheos-org/eos21/README.md

 * **Import private key for account**
     * `cleos wallet import --private-key <EOS private key>--name "<name of wallet>"`

+* **Buy ram to deploy EOS token contract.** *This requires about 300kb of RAM, so 20 EOS should be enough on the testnet.
+For the mainnet, use [EOS NY's EOS Resource Planner](https://www.eosrp.io/) to estimate pricing*
+ * `cleos -u http://dev.cryptolions.io:38888 system buyram <EOSTokenCreatorAccount> <EOSTokenCreatorAccount> "20.0000 EOS"`

 ## Step 1: Truffle Deployment of Ethereum Contracts (ERC20 token + Blackhole)